Answers from Our Raleigh Criminal Defense Lawyers

-Being charged with a criminal offense or traffic violation can be an overwhelming experience.
+Being charged with a criminal offense or traffic violation can be an overwhelming experience and may leave you with a number of questions.
 Sandman, Finn & Fitzhugh works to put you in the best possible position when their case is over.
 That could be getting a not guilty verdict after a trial or a dismissal before a trial.
 It could be shepherding an individual through drug, alcohol or mental treatment and putting them on the road to recovery.
 It could also mean getting a felony charge reduced to a misdemeanor or avoiding jail time.

-To do this, we’ve provided some answers below to help guide you through the process.
+To do this, we’ve provided some answers below for any criminal defense questions you may have, to help guide you through the process.
 However, if you have been arrested, do not hesitate to discuss your specific circumstance when you call (919) 887-8040 to schedule a free initial consultation.